 - USCIS runs the lottery and notifies selected registrations.

-- Your employer files the H-1B petition (Form I-129) with USCIS.
+- Your employer files the H-1B petition (Form I-129) with USCIS, along with the certified LCA and proof of your educational qualifications.

 - USCIS reviews and (hopefully) approves the petition.